 Using the known spacecraft geometry, an analysis of the xcorr cross-correlation technique indicates equally good or better results as the maximum burst peak method.
-In many cases where the burst does indeed display morphologies of sharp peaks or distinct, well-separated features (e.g., GRB20080727B) the peak time alignment method results are slightly better than crosscorrelation, as the latter method attempts to align the entire temporal profile of the burst, much of which can contain noise that distorts the light curve.
+In many cases where the burst does indeed display morphologies of sharp peaks or distinct, well-separated features (e.g., GRB20080727B) the peak time alignment method results are slightly better than cross correlation, as the latter method attempts to align the entire temporal profile of the burst, much of which can contain noise that distorts the light curve.
 However, in cases where the GRB profile lacks a defined feature like a sharp peak (e.g., GRB20080319B) cross correlation using xcorr of the light curves yields an improved TDOA, with uncertainties of two time bins or less.
 Accurate alignment using peak time estimates is ineffective using these types of bursts, as their profiles can be too broad and chaotic for isolating and windowing individual time-specific features.

-For a preliminary GLINT concept analysis, several dozen representative GRB-spacecraft pairings were analyzed using the above three TDOA comparison techniques.
+For a preliminary GLINT concept analysis, several dozen representative GRB-spacecraft pairings were analyzed using the preceding three TDOA comparison techniques.
 All bin offsets for processed TDOA calculations were within four bins of accuracy, with many measurements within a fraction of a bin of precision representing uncertainties of 1 ms or less.
 As anticipated, bursts with sharp, energetic peaks and short durations are found to yield the most accurate TDOA comparisons.
 A small sample of nine processed bursts is provided in Table 1.

 Limitations on TDOA bin resolution have been shown to depend largely on current photon data formats and binning sizes.
-Most GRB detector mission bin sizes are between 32 and 64 ms. Through advances in timing capabilities, this bin timing is expected to be capable of improvement to 1 ms-bins.
-The Konus instrument onboard WIND is currently capable of 2 ms bin resolution for some triggered bursts.25 Further advancement is likely, with the recent progress of technologies such as the JPL Deep Space Atomic Clock (DSAC), capable of sub-ns time uncertainties.26 Current GLINT processing using FFTFIT has achieved 1/100th of a bin uncertainty ranges.
-For enhanced performance, GLINT would require planned improvements to data processing techniques and significantly enhanced γ -ray detector timing capabilities to achieve binning of less than 100 μs, such that 1 μs or less burst TDOA uncertainties would be achievable.
+Most GRB detector mission bin sizes are between 32 and 64 ms. Through advances in timing and data storage capabilities, this bin timing is expected to be capable of improvement to 1 ms-bins.
+The Konus instrument onboard WIND is currently capable of 2 ms-bin resolution for some triggered bursts [26].
+Further advancement is likely, with the recent progress of technologies such as the Jet Propulsion Laboratory Deep Space Atomic Clock (DSAC), capable of subnanosecond time uncertainties [27].
+Current GRB processing using FFTFIT has achieved one-one hundredth of a bin uncertainty ranges.
+For enhanced performance, GLINT would require planned improvements to data processing techniques and significantly enhanced γ -ray detector timing capabilities to achieve binning of less than 100 μ s, such that burst TDOA uncertainties of 1 μ s or less would be achievable.